kocircuit/kocircuit/lessons/3-types-and-values/2-integers.md

 For instance:

 	ConvertToInt32(x) {
-		return: Int32(x) // if the value of x is not integral, a compiler error will be issued }
+		return: Int32(x) // if the value of x is not integral, a type panic will be issued }

 ## INTEGER ARITHMETIC